Radico/statictest/README.md

 ## Files to be aware of

-- `plugins/adobe_target.py`: this is a Pelican plugin that replaces its token with dynamic HTML & JS.
+- `plugins/adobe_target/__init__.py`: this is a Pelican plugin that replaces its token with dynamic HTML & JS.
+- `plugins/adobe_target/template.jinja`: this is the dynamic HTML & JS template
 - `content/`: this folder has the posts.  you can modify these to give them a unique look.
 - `generate-content.py`: quick script to generate a bunch of files in the